SalaiSwetha/SalaiSwetha/README.md

-# Hello, I'm CHANGEME
+# Hello, I'm Sweetha
 <a href="www.linkedin.com/in/swetha-dasarathan-b9966a40"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a job seeker with a profound interest in technology and a dedication to solving complex problems.I have completed CyberSecurity course and seeking to leverage academic knowledge and practical understanding of cybersecurity principles in the role of a cybersecurity analyst.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has led me to develop a passion for cybersecurity, and I would like to offer my learning experience in network security controls, digital forensics, risk assessment and incident response from my course at respected tech firms.
+Adept at identifying potential vulnerabilities, mitigating risks, and maintaining the confidentiality and integrity of data.
+Eager to bring strong critical thinking skills, attention to detail and a passion for protecting sensitive information to a dynamic team.
+Committed to continuous learning and staying up to date with the latest cybersecurity trends and threats to effectively contribute to an organization’s security posture.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]